-3. Now, assume that we receive 81 times more flux from Object X than from Object Y. How many times hotter is the surface of X compared to the surface of Y?
-(5 points)
+3. Now we are going to go backwards (much harder!): assume that we receive 81 times more energy from Object X than from Object Y. Object X and Y have the same areas.
+How many times hotter is the surface of X compared to the surface of Y?
+[Hint: what number multiplied by itself 4 times = 81?]
+(2 points)